🧬 The Longevity Playbook

 Habit / FactorTierCategoryHow It Accelerates AgingSeverity & Key Evidence

 β›”Smoking & VapingπŸ”΄ F🚬 HabitCuts ~10 years off lifespan.
 Most consistent epigenetic aging accelerator.
 Ages lungs 4–5 years biologically.
-Vaping delivers nicotine + formaldehyde + acrolein. #1 modifiable risk factor for skin aging, AMD, hearing loss, hair loss.☠️☠️☠️☠️☠️ β€” Jha et al., NEJM, 2013; Surgeon General, 2014.
+Vaping delivers nicotine + formaldehyde + acrolein. #1 modifiable risk factor for skin aging, AMD, hearing loss, hair loss.
+Vaping is not a "safe alternative": 2025 network MA (Tobacco Induced Diseases, PMID 40917139): ~53% higher MI odds; >2Γ— MI odds in former smokers who switched to e-cigs.
+Cigarette smoke molecularly mimics aging across multiple tissues (Nature Aging-class 2025, PMC12131351).☠️☠️☠️☠️☠️ β€” Jha et al., NEJM, 2013; Surgeon General, 2014; 2025 Tobacco Induced Diseases network MA; Nat Aging-class 2025.

 β›”Chronic Sleep Deprivation (<6 hrs)πŸ”΄ F🚬 HabitMore damaging to life expectancy than poor diet, inactivity, or social isolation.
 Drives inflammation, obesity, diabetes, cognitive decline.
 Each 10-year increase in sleep-estimated biological age = 8.7-year decrease in life expectancy.☠️☠️☠️☠️☠️ β€” McAuliffe et al., SLEEP Advances, 2025.